connecting

 Luang Prabang- the ancient and former royal capital is seemingly still guarded by the spirits where the Mekong and Nam Khan rivers meet.

-Usually the first thought of destination for the traveler to Laos today, the old town of Luang Prabang was declared a UNESCO World Heritage site in 1995.
-Within a few blocks are precious temples, boutique accomodations, charming cafes and galleries.
+Usually the first thought of a destination for the traveler to Laos today, the old town of Luang Prabang was declared a UNESCO World Heritage site in 1995.
+Within a few blocks of the old town peninsula are precious temples, boutique accomodations, charming cafes and galleries.
 Luang Prabang has grown into Southeast Asia’s chic place to be.
-I wonder what young tech-savvy travelers today would think of 1998- not long ago to me, when I first visited, when there was hardly an internet connection.
+I wonder what young tech-savvy travelers today would think of 1998- not long ago to me, but when I first visited Luang Prabang, when there was hardly an internet connection.
 Imagine sitting at a painfully slow computer terminal at an internet cafe.
 But what did it matter- or “boh pen nyang”, as the Lao will still say about things beyond their control.

 Stories of the Naga:

 Legend tells of a woman called Sayak who went fishing.
 She felt a strange-ness after touching a piece of wood in the river and later gave birth to ten children!
-This piece of wood later turned into a dragon and the sons of Sayak are thought to be the ancestors descending from the sacred water dragon called naga which is still worshipped as a symbol of fertility.
+This piece of wood later turned into a dragon and the sons of Sayak are thought to be the ancestors descending from the sacred naga water dragon-still worshipped as a symbol of fertility.

-I am told this why Lao hesitate to eat pumpkins today!
+I am told this is why the Lao hesitate to eat pumpkins today!

-But most visitors to Luang Prabang hear history starting in the 14th century when one prince was born inauspiciously with a full set of 32 teeth!
-His name was Fa Ngum and he was cast down the Mekong on a bamboo raft to finally land in present day southern Laos near the famous of temple of Wat Phou in Champassak, then part of the Khmer empire.
+But most visitors to Luang Prabang hear history starting in the 14th century when one prince was born inauspiciously with a full set of 32 teeth.
+His name was Fa Ngum, and he was cast down the Mekong on a bamboo raft to finally land in present day southern Laos near the famous of temple of Wat Phou in Champassak, then part of the Khmer empire.
 Fa Ngum was raised in the Khmer court and married a Khmer princess.
-Along with a golden Buddha image (the Phrabang) said to have been presented as a gift to the court of Angkor by Sri Lanka, Fa Ngum and his princess, set off in a grand procession of elephants and founded his Kingdom of Lan Xang– Kingdom of a Million Elephants in 1353 with its capital of Luang Prabang. ( meaning the Great Phabang )
+Along with a golden Buddha image said to have been presented as a gift to the court of Angkor by Sri Lanka, Fa Ngum and his princess, set off in a grand procession of elephants and founded the Kingdom of Lan Xang– Kingdom of a Million Elephants in 1353 with its capital of Luang Prabang.

 Luang Prabang’s old town is full of precious temples or wats.